-Original Left-Hand Drive, Original Vantage Engine Production
+Original Left-Hand Drive: Original Vantage Engine Production

-Original Factory Fitted Normal Air Conditioning
+Original Factory Fitted Normalair Air Conditioning: Original USA Supplied

 Although recognisably related to the Touring-styled DB4 of 1958, the DB6 abandoned the Superleggera body structure of its predecessors in favour of a conventional steel fabrication while retaining the aluminium outer panels.
-Increased rear-seat space was the prime DB6 objective so the wheelbase was now 4" longer than before, resulting in an extensive restyle with more-raked windscreen, raised roofline and reshaped rear quarter windows.
-Opening front quarter lights made reappearance but the major change was at the rear where a Kamm-style tail with spoiler improved the aerodynamics, greatly enhancing stability at high speeds.
+Increased rear-seat space was the prime DB6 objective, so the wheelbase was now 4" longer than before, resulting in an extensive restyle with more-raked windscreen, raised roofline and reshaped rear quarter windows.
+Opening front quarter lights made reappearance, but the major change was at the rear where a Kamm-style tail with spoiler improved the aerodynamics, greatly enhancing stability at high speeds.

 These many dimensional changes were integrated most successfully, the DB6's overall length increasing by only 2".
 Indeed, but for the distinctive Kamm tail one might easily mistake it for a DB5.

-'The tail lip halves the aerodynamic lift around maximum speed and brings in its train greater headroom and more luggage space,' revealed Motor magazine, concluding that the DB6 was one of the finest sports cars it had tested.
+The tail lip halves the aerodynamic lift around maximum speed and brings in its train greater headroom and more luggage space,' revealed Motor magazine, concluding that the DB6 was one of the finest sports cars it had tested.
 'The DB6 with its longer wheelbase and better headroom makes an Aston Martin available to the far wider four-seater market, and the design is in every way superior to the previous model.
-A purist might have thought that the longer wheelbase would affect the near-perfect balance of the DB5, but if anything the DB6 is better.'
+A purist might have thought that the longer wheelbase would affect the near-perfect balance of the DB5, but if anything, the DB6 is better.'

 The Tadek Marek-designed six-cylinder engine had been enlarged to 3,995cc for the preceding DB5 and remained unchanged.
 Power output on triple SU carburettors was 282bhp, rising to 325bhp in Vantage specification.
 Borg-Warner automatic transmission was offered alongside the standard ZF five-speed gearbox, and for the first time there was optional power-assisted steering.